Reboot workbench.action.minimizeOtherEditors! VisualStudioCode1.26 released!

 I'm Mandai, in charge of Wild on the development team.

-Visual Studio Code 1.26 (hereinafter referred to as VSCode) has been released.
+Visual Studio Code 1.26 (VSCode) has been released.

-This time, features that have been missing for some time have been revived, and the settings screen, which had too many items, has been made easier to use, and even more subtle but easier-to-use features have been added.
+This time, a feature that had disappeared for some time has been revived, and the settings screen, which had been overflowing with options, has been made easier to use.

-Introducing a breadcrumb trail that displays the directory structure of your workspace.
+A breadcrumb list has been added that displays the directory structure of your workspace.

-When programming, you may find that you have several pieces of code with the same file name, and you can't tell which file is which.
+When programming, you may find that you have several pieces of code with the same file name and it's hard to tell which file is which.
+In such cases, the breadcrumb list makes it easy to find which file is which.

-Also, this itself can be used like an explorer, so you can hide the explorer panel that tends to occupy the left side and use a larger screen.
+Also, this itself can be used like an explorer, so you can hide the explorer panel that tends to monopolize the left side and use the screen more spaciously

-you can turn the Explorer panel on/off Ctrl + B.
+you can turn the Explorer panel on and off Ctrl + B.

-The ability to maximize the minimized editor by clicking on it is back!
+The ability to maximize a minimized editor by clicking on it has been restored!

-In my case, when I was debugging with the source and logs open left and right, I was able to switch the editor I wanted to view with just a click, which was a useful feature, but it disappeared at some point.
+In my case, this was a very useful feature because when I was debugging with the source and log open on the left and right, I could switch between the editors I wanted to view with just a click, but it disappeared at some point

-I thought it was somewhat inconvenient, but I'm glad it's back with this release!
+I found it quite inconvenient, but I'm happy to see it return with this release!

-This feature got lost while working on the grid editor layout!
-It comes with a comment like ``Tehe☆''.
+This feature was lost while working on the grid editor layout!
+Tee hee!

-To enable this, add the following code directly to settings.json as a user setting or workspace setting.
+You can enable it by adding the following code directly to settings.json as a user setting or workspace setting:

 // Add a comma at the end if necessary "workbench.action.minimizeOtherEditors": true